oemof/tespy/docs/tutorials/starting_values.rst

     .. figure:: /_static/images/tutorials/heat_pump_starting_values/COP_by_wf.svg
         :align: center
-        :alit: Analysis of the COP using different working fluids
+        :alt: Analysis of the COP using different working fluids

         Figure: Analysis of the COP using different working fluids